Governance

 Remuneration shall not be paid by the Company to the members of the Nomination Committee.
 The Nomination Committee shall have the right to incur costs on behalf of the Company for expenses such as recruitment consultants and other consultants required for the Nomination Committee to fulfill its duties.

-The Board of Midsona has appointed an Audit Committe and a Remuneration Committee.
-The members of the committees and their chairpersons are appointed at the inaugural Board meeting for one year at a time.
-The work of the committees is mainly of preparatory and advisory nature, although the Board may, in individual cases, delegate the right to determine specific issues to the committees.
-The matters addressed at committee meetings are minuted and reported to the Board at the next Board meeting.
+The Board of Directors of Midsona has established three committees: an Audit Committee, a Remuneration Committee and a Sustainability Committee reporting to the Audit Committee.
+The members and chairpersons of the committees are appointed at the statutory board meeting for a term of one year at a time.
+The work of the committees is primarily of a preparatory and advisory nature, although the Board may in certain cases delegate decision-making authority in specific matters.
+Minutes are kept at committee meetings and reported to the Board at the subsequent board meeting.

-In 2024, the Remuneration Committee consists of Patrik Andersson (Chairman) and Johan Wester.
+For 2026, the Remuneration Committee consists of the following members Patrik Andersson (Chairman) and Johan Wester.

 The auditor examines the company's annual accounts, interim report for the third quarter and accounting records and the administration of the Board of Directors and Chief Executive Officer.